waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Result:** 'Kwaa!' dialogue, bird disappeared.
   - **Conclusion:** Hypothesis disproven.
 Stepping on this specific twig does not alter the outcome of this interaction.

-## Future Agent & Tool Ideas (Reflection Turn 13775)
-- **Battle Recovery Agent:** Could analyze a failed battle state (e.g., wrong menu) and generate the button presses to recover and return to the intended action.
-- **Reflection Assistant Agent:** Could analyze the last 50 turns of logs to generate a summary of process violations, suggest new tools, and identify untested assumptions, automating the reflection process.

 ## Untested Mechanics & Hypotheses (Update Turn 13775)
 - Rigorously test all one-way tiles (e.g., LEDGE_HOP_DOWN/LEFT/RIGHT, FLOOR_UP_WALL on Union Cave 1F) by attempting to move in all four directions from them to definitively confirm their movement restrictions.